 Laura Sullivan, Research Associate, works on a number of projects at the Institute investigating financial security among the middle class, seniors, and households of color.
 As a data analyst, Ms. Sullivan utilizes national survey data to explore factors influencing the economic security and vulnerability of families.
 Before coming to Heller, she worked in policy advocacy for low-income communities, interned in the Texas State Senate, and worked on a cost-benefit analysis of referral networks for social services.
 Ms. Sullivan, a PhD candidate at the Heller School, holds a Master's of Public Affairs and an MA in Latin American Studies and has studied abroad in Spain and Mexico.

 Hannah Thomas is a senior a research associate at the Institute on Assets and Social Policy.
-She recently completed her PhD, funded by the Department of Housing and Urban Development, examining how foreclosure sales impact neighborhoods.
-She conducted earlier research on families' experiences of foreclosure with the City of Boston between 2007 and 2008.
-Hannah is the project manager for the project "Leveraging Mobility," a multi-site interview study examining the interaction of race, assets and social mobility.
-Her additional work at IASP examines the impact of foreclosures on wealth in communities of color and the intersection of individual and community assets.
+Dr. Thomas' research focuses on the intersections of wealth, family and community.
+She explores individual and family relationships to wealth - its accumulation, depletion, and uses.
+She is particularly interested in the ways that access to wealth - community or individual - impacts social mobility and opportunity.
+To date her work has focused on how families and communities accumulate or lose wealth through housing and work.
+Recent publications have examined how work provides access to accumulation or depletion of wealth.
+Her dissertation examined the structure of global mortgage finance system and the ways it alters neighborhoods through foreclosure sales.
+Earlier research on families' experiences of foreclosure with the City of Boston between 2007 and 2008 revealed how homeownership can drain family wealth and leave families vulnerable to subsequent income disruptions.
+Dr. Thomas manages the project "Leveraging Mobility," a multi-site interview study examining the interaction of race, assets and social mobility.
 Prior to working at Brandeis University, she worked as a research associate for a community development organization in Maine, researching and evaluating the impacts of asset-related policies and programs.
-Hannah has written and published works on community development finance and foreclosures and has presented at several national meetings of asset practitioners and researchers.
+Hannah has written and published work on depletion of wealth through foreclosures, the role of quality work in building wealth, community development finance and foreclosures.
+She regularly presents at national meetings of asset practitioners and researchers.
+She is experienced in conducting qualitative research including ethnography, institutional ethnography, and in-depth interviews.
+She also works with quantitative data and GIS.
+Currently she is also a research fellow with the Center for Financial Security at the University of Wisconsin-Madison.
 She holds a MA Cantab in Geography and an MA in Social Policy and Sociology.

 Mr. Herbert is an award-winning journalist with a long and distinguished career including an Op-Ed column on politics and social trends in The New York Times.
 He has been a regular correspondent for The Today Show and NBC Nightly News and has been honored by the American Society of Newspaper Editors for distinguished newspaper writing and by the Meyer Badge Award for coverage of New York City.